Led by Dharma Drum Teachers

-Join Zen, (Chan) teachers from across the United States and Europe for an in-depth exploration of Zen practice and study.
-Guided by the late Master Sheng Yen’s practical and inspiring text, Zen Wisdom: Conversations on Buddhism, we will learn how his teachings can inform, and deepen our practice, and contribute to the world’s healing that is in great need today.
+In this online non-traditional program, learn to integrate meditation into your daily life.
+Join experienced Chan teachers from across the United States and Europe for an in-depth exploration of Zen relaxation, retreat practice, study and daily practice.
+Guided by the late Master Sheng Yen’s practical and inspiring text, Zen and Inner Peace Volume One, we will learn how his teachings can inform, and deepen our practice and contribute to the world’s healing and our own.

-- Daily afternoon Dharma talks, live streamed 1:30 pm ET and will be available any time via video recordings.
+- Daily afternoon Dharma talks, live streamed 2:30 pm EST and will be available afterwards via video recordings.